Online-Score-Aided Federated Learning for Resource-Constrained Wireless Clients with Continual Data Arrival: FL in Constrained Wireless Networks with Time-Varying Datasets: Preliminaries

 \subsection{Dataset Acquisition for Model Training}

-Since wireless devices have limited resources, we \bblue{consider} that \bblue{the clients can only dedicate a small chunk of their storage} to store the \ac{ml} model and training samples.
-Without any loss of generality, denote the maximum number of training data samples that client $u$ can store by $\mathrm{D}_u$.
-Besides, each client has its own initial dataset $\mathcal{D}_u^{t=0}$, where $|\mathcal{D}_u^{t}| = \mathrm{D}_u$, $|\cdot|$ represents the cardinality of a set and $t$ represents the $t^{\mathrm{th}}$ \ac{fl} round\footnote{\bblue{By the term \ac{fl} round, we mean the \emph{global} round of an \ac{fl} algorithm, which is essentially a single step of any \ac{fl} algorithm.}}. \bblue{We assume that the clients have non-IID label distributions, i.e., the label distributions across clients are different.} Furthermore, we assume that each client can have at most $E_u$ new training samples between two consecutive \ac{fl} rounds. \bblue{In particular, each client has certain probabilities of getting samples from the total labels/classes in the dataset.
-While we assume these probabilities remain fixed throughout the training time, the instantaneous label distributions are still stochastic and can change during each training round.
-For example, in Fig. \ref{chngInPopDist}, we show the percentages of the initial top-$2$ and least-$2$ files in a video caching dataset introduced in \cite{pervej2025resource}.
-In this dataset, the clients have fixed parameters (e.g., genre preference, popularity-preference trade-offs, etc.), and new samples arrive following a certain probability $p_{u,\mathrm{ac}}$.} We interpret this as $E_u$ possible sample arrival slots between two \ac{fl} rounds.
-In each of these arrival slots, the new sample arrival is modeled as an independent \emph{Bernoulli} distribution with \emph{success probability} $p_{u,\mathrm{ac}}$.
+Since wireless devices have limited resources, we assume that clients can only dedicate a small chunk of their storage to store the \ac{ml} model and training samples.
+Without any loss of generality, denote the maximum number of training data samples client $u$ can store by $\mathrm{D}_u$.
+Besides, each client has its own initial dataset $\mathcal{D}_u^{t=0}$, where $|\mathcal{D}_u^{t}| = \mathrm{D}_u$, $|\cdot|$ represents the cardinality of a set and $t$ represents the $t^{\mathrm{th}}$ \ac{fl} round.
+The clients have non-IID label distributions; i.e., the label distributions across clients differ.
+Furthermore, we assume that each client can have at most $E_u$ new training samples between two consecutive \ac{fl} rounds.
+More specifically, each client has a probability of obtaining new samples.
+In many wireless applications, these new samples may come from historical observations and/or from continual sensing using the client's onboard sensor(s).
+While we assume that the arrival probabilities of new data are fixed, the instantaneous label distributions are {\em stochastic} and can change during each training round.
+Moreover, the distributions within a client itself can change from one round to another.
+For simplicity, we assume that there are $E_u$ number of possible sample arrival slots, each with probability $p_{u,\mathrm{ac}}$, between two \ac{fl} rounds.
+In other words, new sample arrival per slot is modeled as an independent \emph{Bernoulli} distribution with \emph{success probability} $p_{u,\mathrm{ac}}$.
 As such, the total number of new training samples between two \ac{fl} rounds can be modeled as a \emph{Binomial} distribution with parameters $(E_u, p_{u,\mathrm{ac}})$.